rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 ::: danger
 Sending cryptocurrency across wallets is a non-reversible operation!
 If you enter the wrong recipient address, **there is no way to retrieve your tokens**.
-We recommend you send a small amount of ETH first as a **test transaction** to verify that you correctly entered the node wallet's address, and then **whitelist** that address in your other wallet if possible to avoid mistyping it.
+We recommend you send a small amount of ETH first as a **test transaction** to verify that you correctly entered the node wallet's address, and then **whitelist** that address in your other wallet, if possible, to avoid mistyping it.
 :::
 ::::